CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 ###Display data

-Before we start retrieving any historical data, let's create a raute and a template for showcasing it.
+Before we start retrieving any historical data, let's create a route and a view template for showcasing it.

 First, we start with defining a route in our `www/js/app.js` file.

-!FILENAME
+!FILENAME www/js/app.js
 ```javascript
 .state('app.data', {
   url: '/data',